wp-plugins/my-calendar/readme.txt

 * 	Integrated Help page to guide in use of shortcodes and template tags
 * 	Shortcode Generator to help create customized views of My Calendar
 *   [Developer Documentation](http://www.joedolson.com/doc-category/my-calendar-3/)

+= What's in My Calendar Pro? =

+* Let your site visitors submit events to your site (pay to post or free!).
+* Let logged-in users edit their events from the front-end.
+* Create events when you publish a blog post
+* Publish a blog post when you create an event
+* Advanced search features

 = Translations =